bhits/phr-api/README.md

 ### Override Java CA Certificates Store In Docker Environment

 Java has a default CA Certificates Store that allows it to trust well-known certificate authorities.
 For development and testing purposes, one might want to trust additional self-signed certificates.
-In order to override the default Java CA Certificates Store in docker container, one can mount a custom `cacerts` file over the default one in the docker image as `docker run -d -v "/path/on/dockerhost/to/custom/cacerts:/etc/ssl/certs/java/cacerts" bhits/phr:latest`
+In order to override the default Java CA Certificates Store in a Docker container, one can mount a custom `cacerts` file over the default one in the Docker image as `docker run -d -v "/path/on/dockerhost/to/custom/cacerts:/etc/ssl/certs/java/cacerts" bhits/phr:latest`

 *NOTE: The `cacerts` references given in the both sides of volume mapping above are files, not directories.*